-Smita is Lecturer in Human Resource Studies/ Leadership and specialises in teaching Leadership (varied theories, aspects and pedagogies), Human Resource Management including flexible working, diversity and inclusion, blended learning, wellbeing and coaching, Organisational Change and Performance Management, Public Sector Management, Leadership and Governance at the graduate and post graduate levels.
+Smita is Lecturer in Human Resource Studies/ Leadership and specialises in teaching Leadership (varied theories, aspects and pedagogies), Human Resource Management including flexible working, diversity and inclusion, blended learning, wellbeing and coaching, Organisational Change and Performance Management, Public Sector Management, Leadership and Governance at the graduate and post graduate and execeutive levels.

-As lecturer in Human Resource Studies and Leadership,Smita's teaching is concentrated in the broad arena of leadership, ethical and contemporary issues in leadership and management, both at undergraduate and post graduate levels including the MA (HRM), MBA and the MSc in Advanced Professional Practice.
-She is also teaching and module leader on the undergradute module BMG 302 titled Organisational Leadership.
+As lecturer in Human Resource Studies and Leadership,Smita's teaching is concentrated in the broad arena of leadership, ethical and contemporary issues in leadership and management, both at undergraduate and post graduate levels including the MA (HRM), MBA/MBM and the MSc in International Business.

 In the academic year September 2011-September 2012, Smita was Module leader and lecturer on the 3rd Year BSc in Public Services specifically the GPS 3002 titled Human Resource Management Strategy and Planning in the Public Sector and GPS 3004 Managing Change and Performance in the Public Services.

-For the past 8 years, Smita has contributed extensively to the teaching of undergraduate and post graduate modules in the broad area of Strategy and International Business, Communication and Managing Cultural Diversity, Study Skills and Public Sector Management focusing on Leadership, Strategic Human Resource Management, Performance and Change Management
+Since joining the University in 2003, Smita has contributed extensively to the teaching of undergraduate and post graduate modules in the broad area of Strategy and International Business, Communication and Managing Cultural Diversity, Study Skills and Public Sector Management focusing on Leadership, Strategic Human Resource Management, Performance and Change Management

 Smita has designed and developed open education resources (OERs) to support learning in the workplace for a HEFCE-funded project based at the University of Plymouth named Learning from WOeRK.
 These are teaching and learning resources that are freely available online for everyone to use, whether a tutor, or student as part of flexible continuing professional development (CPD) degree framework.
 The topic covered was Introduction to leading and managing at the workplace worth 10 credits at level 4 and consists of e-presentations (e.g. PowerPoint presentations), digital audio and video tutorials, optimised for viewing on computers and mobile devices.